Kireeti-28/moms-music/README.md

 ```

 ## Note
 - This was still in progress and not fully production ready application.
-However, I will continue wokring on this as time permits.
+However, I will continue wokring on.